Category Archives for "Nature Tapestry"

 The (above) mind map picture that I did for self-analysis was my first.
 It may look simplistic but it has helped launched a myriad of creative ideas.
 Regarding self-analysis, awareness of who I am is important to help bring me into alignment with the vision of my future self.

-Do you read inspiration words daily?
+Do you enjoy reading daily inspiration messages?
 Well, I have the practice of doing this almost everyday.
 It is almost like a habit now.
 I have been reading positive sayings, quotes and affirmations from just about anywhere; books, sites and magazines.
 I also post them on my Facebook account as much as I can.

 Not too long ago, I even started collecting some of my favorite ones in a folder and turning them into works of art in the form of art journals, craft work, collages and digital vision boards.
 If you have following my site, you would have already seen photos of projects I have made.

-Daily Inspiration Project Inspired by My Walks at the Singapore Botanic Gardens
+Daily Inspiration Project Inspired From My Walks at the Singapore Botanic Gardens

 The enveloping air held a hint of ancient chinese mystique.
 A woman was sitting alone in a rickety wooden boat on a lake.
 While she would not be considered as beautiful by standards in those times, her features were pleasant enough.
 Fairly young, she was wearing simple grey robes.
 Her dressing indicated that she was a novice nun.